 3. What life is like for the protagonist

 4. The introduction of the other major characters in the novel

 5. The inciting event

-6. The beginning’s crisis that triggers the protagonist to act toward solving the core conflict of the novel
+6. The beginning’s crisis that triggers the protagonist to act toward resolving the core conflict of the novel

-You might try breaking down your 12,500 into chapters to get a feel for pacing and structure.
-To hit your 50K mark, you’ll need to write 1600 words a day, so let’s say you’re aiming for a chapter a day.
+If you like to outline, you might break down your 12,500 words into chapters to get a feel for pacing and structure.
+To hit your 50K-word mark, you’ll need to write 1667 words a day, so let’s say you’re aiming for a chapter a day.
 That would give you 30 chapters at the end of the month, a reasonable amount for your average 60-80K novel. (adjust accordingly to fit your own novel based on what your typical chapter length is).

 In those first seven to eight chapters, you’ll want to accomplish everything on the above list (and then some).
 There’s a good chance the beginning of the novel will unfold roughly like this:

 Opening scene – introduction of protagonist – introduction of world and setting – introduction of initial problem (not necessarily the core conflict or inciting event, but connected in some way) – protagonist attempts to solve initial problem – something goes wrong – protagonist reacts and makes a decision or is dragged into a situation (frequently the inciting event) – protagonist involves/meets others while trying to solve/deal with the initial problem and subsequent issues – protagonist discovers problem is much bigger than expected and/or learns a huge secret that will determine their actions – protagonist decides to act. (end of act one)

 Let’s look a little closer at that overview: